hehuntle/ECE_143_PROJECT/datasets/README.md

 ## World Bank Open Dataset
 https://databank.worldbank.org/source/world-development-indicators

-The above link allowed us to take different slices of data by country, and we were able to generate the below .csv's. <br>
+The above link allowed us to take different slices from the world development indicators, and we were able to generate the below .csv's: <br>
 education.csv <br>
 health.csv <br>
 health_water_sanitation.csv  <br>